yaskovdev/blog/_drafts/2018-01-22-how-your-employer-makes-you-steal-money.md

 comments: true
 ---

-If someone takes your money for nothing and against your will it is called stealing.

-There is a number of ways how to steal money: you can just take away someone's walled by force.
-Or you can silently pull the wallet out of someone's pocket.
-Or you can take render someone a service
+There is a number of ways how someone can steal your money.
+He can just pick up your wallet.
+Alternatively, he can silently pull the wallet out of your pocket.
+Or (and this is the most "civilized" way) he can take your money in exchange for goods or a certain service, but then give you only a half of what was initially promised.